Neighborhood poverty: All neighborhoods should be communities of opportunity.

 Strategy in Action

 Evergreen Cooperatives build wealth in Cleveland neighborhoods.
-Consisting of foundations, hospitals, universities, and the city, the Evergreen Cooperatives are creating jobs and wealth-building opportunities in some of the highest poverty neighborhoods in Cleveland by leveraging a portion of their multibillion dollar annual business expenditures to start worker-owned cooperatives.
-The Evergreen Cooperatives include an industrial laundry, a solar installation firm, and an urban farm that have collectively created jobs for over 200 employees, 137 of whom are also employee-owners.
+Consisting of foundations, hospitals, universities, and the City, the Evergreen Cooperatives are creating jobs and wealth-building opportunities in some of the highest poverty neighborhoods in Cleveland by leveraging a portion of their multibillion dollar annual business expenditures to start and convert worker-owned cooperatives.
+Between 2009 and 2013, the Evergreen Cooperatives launched an industrial laundry, a solar installation firm, and an urban farm.
+Since its founding, the Evergreen Cooperative Laundry has expanded and employs 200 workers, 100 of whom are employee-workers with profit-sharing benefits of about $9,000 annually.
 In 2018, Evergreen launched the Fund for Employee Ownership, which aims to convert family businesses whose owners are approaching retirement into co-ops.
-Their long-term goal is to create a network of worker-owned firms with 5,000 employees.
+As of 2025, Evergreen has converted six local businesses into worker-owned cooperatives with a total of 100 employees, 80% of whom are employee-owners.
 Learn more.

 Related Indicators